Hummus: A Dataset of Humorous Multimodal Metaphor Use: Model Evaluation

 We determine the top-3 prompts that result in the highest average F1 scores in the pilot study.
 These prompts ask the models to reply with (1) \enquote{Yes (i.e., metaphor use is involved) or No (i.e., metaphor use is not involved)}, (2) \enquote{No or Yes}, and (3) \enquote{A or B}, respectively.
 For the third prompt, the two options correspond to whether or not the given image-caption pair involves humorous metaphor use (i.e., \enquote{involves} or \enquote{does not involve}), and the order of the two options is randomised for each test item.

 We test these three prompts on three models: GPT-4o, and the two Qwen2-VL models.
-GPT-4o is one of the best-forming models over all tasks, and its success rate is always 100\%.
-The two Qwen2-VL models represent the best and the worst open-source models.
-The 72B model has 100\% success rate on all tasks.
-The 7B model is the most unstable, achieving a 41\% success rate on the CaptionHL task.

 As shown in Table~\ref{tbl:ismet-prompt-engineer-meanf1}, the two Qwen2-VL models, especially the smaller one, are sensitive to different prompts.
 The performance of GPT-4o, on the other hand, remains stable over different prompts.
 The experiment thus proves the reliability of our Classification benchmark results.